pzhaojohnson/rna2drawer2-readme-preview/README.md

 To make a color fully transparent, one would set its opacity to 0%.

-<em>How do I change the character of a base?</em>
+<em>How can I change the characters of bases?</em>
 Using the editing tool,
-one can set the characters of bases by:
+one would:
-1\) setting the editing tool to edit bases,
+1\) set the editing tool to edit bases,
-2\) selecting the bases that one would like to edit, and 3\) entering the desired character into the `Character` field of the `Bases` form that will have appeared on the right side of the app.
+2\) select the bases that one would like to edit, and 3\) enter the desired character into the `Character` field of the `Bases` form that will have appeared on the right side of the app.

 <em>How do I take a screenshot?</em>